-10 Manual Mode
+12.1 Manual Mode

 The microcontroller adds enough smarts to TBAD to be able to ignore glitches (single-pulse events) and to require multiple "in-beam" events before closing the shutter.
 Most of the signal-level decisions, however, are already made by analog stages at the discriminator.
 The decoder unit therefore has a jumper setting that allows shutter control based purely on the B (in beam), O (OMNI saturation), or D (DIREC saturation).
 This has never been used in practice, but is available in the event that one may want to bypass the microcontroller.
-The jumper is just to the upper left of center in the right-hand picture in Figure 14.
+The jumper is just to the upper left of center in Figure 17.